 Ice Gel Packs or Ice Roller

 Resist the urge to scratch and reach for an ice gel pack instead.
 Hot water dries out the skin leading to more itching and breakouts, so next time you feel the need to scratch, go straight for an ice gel pack to calm the itch and inflammation.
 If you’re itching during the night, this is a go to solution to fall back asleep, the gel packs are soothing and calming, and don't make a mess.
 Simply put them back in the freezer the next morning.

 Medium depth TCA peels are great for Eczema on the body and face.
-They remove plaques and rough spots very effectively without any irritation to the skin.
-These peels are typically formulated with lactic acid which can also be very hydrating.
+They remove dead dry skin and rough spots very effectively without any irritation to the skin.
 Peels are often mistaken as hash when in fact they are great for sensitive skin because they are not abrasive.
 It’s an excellent way to remove dead skin and allow products to penetrate without causing irritation.
 For an at home solution, we've got a 2 face peels and a body peel.

 See our product recommendations below this article.
-Our TCA Multi Acid Face Peel and our TCA Multi Acid Body Peel are loaded with lactic acid, this peel will gently slough off dead skin while leaving your skin nourished and hydrated.
-The salicylic acid will kill bacteria and calm inflammation.
+Our TCA Multi Acid Face Peel and Our TCA Multi Acid Body Peel are loaded with lactic acid to gently exfoliate and hydrated, while salicylic acid will kill bacteria and calm inflammation.
 I developed these peels specifically for my dry sensitive eczema skin.
 They've helped me a ton and I know you'll find relief too!
 They are super easy to use with no downtime, simply cleanse your face, or right after the shower, brush on a layer on your face or entire body, no rinsing needed!
-Watch our videos on the product pages to learn more about these amazing peels.

 Moisturizers are composed of a combination of key ingredients that are categorized as emollients, humectants, and occlusives, which work together to enhance hydration and improve the skin barrier function.
 Perfume-free moisturizers with humectant and occlusive ingredients are generally safer alternatives for eczematous skin.